FuuToru/docker-api-ollama/README.en.md

-# Fuutoru Docker API Ollama
+# Docker API Ollama

-A lightweight Dockerized application integrating FastAPI and Ollama for sentiment analysis of text related to the "ggroup" corporation.
+A lightweight Dockerized application integrating FastAPI and Ollama for sentiment analysis of text.
 The project uses the `llama3.2:1b` model to classify sentiments into three categories: Neutral (NEU), Positive (POS), and Negative (NEG).

 ## Project Structure